vishwath96/SocialMediaContentGenerator/README.md

 ## Enjoy Exploring SocialMediaContentGenerator!

 I hope you find 🌟SocialMediaContentGenerator🌟 useful for automating your social media and driving more audience to your niche.

-## Example That Got Generated For The Topic - "Gym Motivation"

-**Caption**
+Below is a glimpse of what got generated for the topic - "Gym Motivation"

+***Caption***
 "Push yourself, because no one else is going to do it for you. #GymMotivation"

 ![alt text](https://github.com/vishwath96/SocialMediaContentGenerator/blob/main/examples/image.png?raw=true)